SGNL Policy Snippet Reference

 It is useful to define Relationships when your Policy Snippet Version makes snippet evaluation decisions based on relationships between nodes.
 For instance, if your Policy Snippet Version evaluates whether an Okta User is a Manager of another Okta User, use Relationships to assess whether the principal requesting access has that relationship.

-However, you do not need to define Relationships if your snippet version does not draw upon one of the well-defined relationships that SGNL creates within a datasource (see table on Relationship Names below for further detail) or a custom relationship that you have defined.
+However, you do not need to define Relationships if your snippet version does not draw upon one of the well-defined relationships that SGNL creates within a System of Record (see table on Relationship Names below for further detail) or a custom relationship that you have defined.

 For example, you might want to use Relationships to take the user and group entities you referenced in the ‘nodes’ section of your Snippet Version to evaluate if the calling principal is a direct or indirect member of a group.